github-luciano/CV/CV.md

 As for access control, only admins are allowed to delete posts from the Talk-Board.
 The user is prompted with `Are you an admin?` during the signup process.

 ## Fragrance Library
+Note: The live website will take a while to load since it's on a free tier hosting.

 * Live website: https://fragrance-library.onrender.com/
 * Source code: https://github.com/github-luciano/express-fragrance-library
 * Technologies: ExpressJS, EJS, MongoDB, Cloudinary, SCSS